 Artists for Civic Action Projects completed by Smashing Times:

 In April 2012, Smashing Times ran four training sessions to explore the use of creative drama and theatre methodologies to promote Civic Action.
-Smashing Times Artistic Director Mary Moynihan and Company Director Freda Manweiler created the training.
+Smashing Times Artistic Director Mary Moynihan and Company Manager Freda Manweiler created the training.

 The workshops took place on 21 and 28 of April 2012 in Temple Bar Studios with over 20 participants from Ireland and Northern Ireland.
 The first workshop was an ‘Introduction to Civic Action and an exploration of Augusto Boal’s Theatre of the Oppressed Techniques’ to explore themes facilitated by Smashing Times Artistic Director Mary Moynihan.
 The second workshops was on ‘The Impact of Augusto Boal’s Forum Theatre on the Spectator’ facilitated by Smashing Times associate artist Kate Harris.
 The third and fourth workshops were on ‘Identifying a shared issue for Civic Action using Boal’ and ‘Designing a Civic Action’ facilitated by Idan Meir from Combatants for Peace.